 January 1, 2008

-Open Door received funding through the Ohio Arts Council to expand its programming.
-OAC continued to support the studio for years to come.
+Open Door receives funding through the Ohio Arts Council to expand its programming.

 April 26, 2008